 Categories

 What’s in my Summer Backpack

 Some hikers ask me, “Do I hike in the summer?”
 Yes.
-Despite my focus on winter backpacking and my dislike of the bugs and hot weather, I try to get out year-round, even in the summer and early fall when there is minimal or no snow.
+Despite my focus on winter backpacking and my dislike of mosquitoes and hot weather, I try to get out year-round, even in the summer and early fall when there is minimal or no snow.
 The goal is to camp on snow whenever possible even in July and sometimes in August.
 This usually means going farther and higher up, but it allows our group to experience some excellent views.
 It also provides a comfortable clean surface and allows us to leave no trace where we stay.

+Categories